Sharks (rugby union): 1990-1999: Team of the Decade and the rise of the Sharks

+In 1995, the team rebranded as the Natal Sharks.

+This name remained in use until the advent of the franchise era in Super Rugby in 1998, when the team became known as the Coastal Sharks.
+This marked a formal distinction between the franchise team competing in Super Rugby and the provincial team participating in the Currie Cup, which remained as the Natal Sharks and now known as the Sharks XV too keep that distinction.

-2000-2009: Growing International Influence
+2000s: Growing International Influence

 With Rudolf Straeuli now at the helm and future Springbok captain John Smit at the forefront of a Sharks revival, they were able to overcome those huge losses and qualify for the 2000 final.
 But Western Province was too strong at Kings Park in Durban, as The Sharks went down by 25 points to 15.
 It was a case of deja vu just 12 months later, but this time at Newlands in Cape Town.
 The score was 29-24 on that occasion, as Western Province enjoyed a period of dominance over their coastal rivals from Durban.
 The Sharks bounced back to feature in the 2003 final, but a heavy 40-19 Currie Cup final defeat to the Blue Bulls in Pretoria followed and that was to signal the start of a barren period for the province.
-It wasn't until 2008, with New Zealander John Plumtree in charge, that The Sharks were able to break the curse and once again claim Currie Cup glory.
+It was not until 2008, with New Zealander John Plumtree in charge, that The Sharks were able to break the curse and once again claim Currie Cup glory.
 Northern Transvaal, by now renamed the Blue Bulls, were their opponents in the final, and this time the Kings Park faithful were treated to a gutsy Sharks performance that culminated in an edgy 14-9 victory.
 It was the fifth Currie Cup title, and like the 1995 final, a French connection in the guise of Frédéric Michalak would again be involved for The Sharks and, with quality young players such as Ruan Pienaar, Rory Kockott, Beast Mtawarira, JP Pietersen, Bismarck du Plessis, Keegan Daniel and Ryan Kankowski in their ranks, the portents for success are clearly present.